 Constructing Grounds for an Appeal

-Researching UK case law and appeal routes for arbitration cases, as well as constructing grounds for appeal for a client.
+Researching law case and appeal routes for arbitration cases, as well as constructing grounds for appeal for a client.

 International Corporate Law

 Founded in 1998, the company works in several languages (French, English, Italian, German, Dutch and Chinese) and its lawyers are qualified in various jurisdictions (Switzerland, USA, England and Wales, France, Holland, and Luxembourg).
 The members of the Firm assist clients in domestic and international work.
 The Shanghai branch is able to take on mandates ranging from corporate and M&A transactions, tax and employment matters to private client and family office work.
 The firm also handles registrations of offshore vehicles in Hong Kong and other Asian jurisdictions, through its affiliate.